 What can be better than Blueberry Muffins fresh from the oven?
 Hello Friends and welcome to the Blog today.
 We have been very fortunate to harvest a record crop of blueberries from our two bushes this year.
-I have bowls of blueberries in the fridge right now so decided to use some of them to make muffins.
+I have bowls of blueberries in the freezer right now so decided to use some of them to make muffins.
 I found an old recipe from Jordan Marsh of the New York Times on line.
 After a few modifications I came up with a not too sweet recipe with an added zing from some lemon zest.
 The original recipe has twice as much sugar and no lemon.
 If you want to try the original you can adjust accordingly.

 1/2 cup softened butter (I used salted)